Which materials are best for window shutters?

 Seattle shutters are made with laminated veneer lumber (LVL) at their core and have a polypropylene coating that gives them a long-lasting edge.
 This makes the shutters easy to maintain and able to withstand warping, chipping and moisture damage.
 In addition, the smooth and shiny qualities of MDF give the shutters an aesthetic more befitting of a contemporary interior than a traditional one.

-When looking for window shutters that can withstand the humidity of bathrooms, perhaps the safest option is to opt for plastic shutters.
+When looking for tracked window shutters that can withstand the humidity of bathrooms, perhaps the safest option is to opt for plastic shutters.
 If you’re concerned about wooden shutters absorbing moisture and sustaining damage during those hot steamy showers, plastic is a completely impervious material that cannot physically absorb water.

 Hollywood shutters are made from acrylonitrile butadiene styrene (ABS), a closed-cell plastic that resists moisture and lasts a lifetime.
 But these shutters aren’t just amazing because they can withstand humid environments; they also have a beautiful matte finish (available in a range of white colours) that gives them an elegant appearance on the whole – not bad for a plastic!